There are some typical questions that are asked by those who are investigating the Balanced or Business Scorecard approach:

 On the top level there is a typical financial goal to increase profits.
 We can possibly do this in several ways: increase revenue (sell more of our products) and cut the costs.

 What’s the value of this article for customers?
 On one hand the article answered some typical questions that we have every day in our ticket system, on other hand, it educates our prospects about what can be done about the Balanced Scorecard.
 Some of those who read an article could try the trial version of BSC Designer software, learn all its benefits for strategy maps and scorecard design and decide to buy it.
-Or these who already use some type of scorecard software, but struggle with KPIs, might buy our KPI Best Practice Toolkit.
+Or these who already use some type of scorecard software, but struggle with KPIs, might buy our KPI Training.
 But all this will happen only if our prospects are able to find an article with search engines.

 In the Customers perspective we have these two objectives: